Scrat95220/DomoticzGazpar/README.md

 ## modules to install - linux

     sudo apt-get install python3 python3-dateutil python3-requests
+	pip install xlrd
     git clone https://github.com/Scrat95220/DomoticzGazpar.git

+## Workaround due to the CATPCHA issue
+	The script will try to import the GRDF xlsx file if the connection to the API fail.
+	Go to the GRDF website, import the XLSX data in "Jour".
+Use de attribute XLS_PATH for set the path of your file (example: grdf.xlsx)

 ### rename configuration file, change settings